jcanseco/.dotfiles.old/README.md

 # Set-up

 Note: the following set-up instructions assume that you are working on a Ubuntu or Debian-based machine with a Gnome Terminal.
-It should also be a given that you have Zsh, Neovim, and Tmux installed.
+It should also be a given that you have Zsh, Neovim, Tmux, and Git installed.

 ## Set up the Home Directory